Rebel Without a Cause: Plot

 On the way to his first day at Dawson High, Jim again meets Judy and offers her a ride.
-Seemingly unimpressed by Jim at first, she declines and is instead picked up by her "friends", a gang of delinquents led by Buzz Gunderson.
-Jim is shunned by the rest of the student body but is befriended by Plato, who comes to idolize Jim as a father figure.
+Seemingly unimpressed by Jim, she declines and is instead picked up by her "friends", a gang of delinquents led by Buzz Gunderson who Judy is also dating.
+Jim is shunned by the rest of the student body but is befriended by Plato, who comes to idolize Jim.

-After a field trip to Griffith Observatory, Buzz provokes and challenges Jim to a knife fight.
-Jim beats Buzz in the knife fight, so to preserve his status as gang leader, Buzz suggests stealing some cars to have a "Chickie Run" at a seaside cliff.
-At home, Jim ambiguously asks his father for advice about defending one's honor in a dangerous situation, but Frank advises him against confrontation of any kind.
-That night, during the chickie run, Buzz plunges to his death when the strap on his jacket sleeve becomes entangled with his door-latch lever, preventing him from exiting the car in time.
-As police approach, the gang flees, leaving Judy behind, but Jim patiently persuades her to leave with him and Plato.
+After a field trip to Griffith Observatory, Buzz provokes and challenges Jim to a knife fight; Jim bests Buzz by knocking his switchblade out of his hand, then throws his own blade away.
+To preserve his status as gang leader, Buzz suggests stealing some cars to have a "Chickie Run" at a seaside cliff.
+At home, Jim ambiguously asks his father about defending one's honor in a dangerous situation, but Frank advises him against confrontation of any kind.
+That night, during the chickie run, Buzz plunges to his death when the strap on his jacket sleeve becomes entangled with his door-latch lever, preventing him from exiting the car.
+As police approach, the gang flees, leaving Judy behind, but Jim persuades her to leave with him and Plato.

 Jim later confides to his parents his involvement in the crash and considers turning himself in.
-When Carol declares they are moving again, Jim protests and pleads with Frank to stand up for him; but when Frank refuses, Jim attacks him in frustration, then storms off to the police station to confess, only to be turned away by the desk sergeant.
-Jim drives back home, and finds Judy waiting for him.
+When Carol declares they are moving again, Jim pleads with Frank to stand up for him.
+When Frank refuses, Jim attacks him in frustration, then storms off to the police station to confess, only to be turned away by the desk sergeant.
+Jim drives back home, finding Judy waiting for him.
 She apologizes for her prior treatment of him due to peer pressure, and the two begin to fall in love.
-Agreeing that they will never return to their respective homes, Jim suggests they visit an old deserted mansion Plato told him about.
+Agreeing to never return to their respective homes, Jim suggests they visit an old deserted mansion Plato told him about.